 Digital transformation has spurred the warming relationship, but has also left one problem – resource gaps are on the rise, leading to a spike in outsourcing.

 The problem is that most vendors have not caught up with LOB alignment initiatives, which slows progress.

 Traditional outsourcing models – which stresses low-cost and focus on filling technology services over operational and financial outcomes - do not fit today’s healthcare environment.
 Many vendors employ armies of people to simply "do the work," which is often referred to as a “heads-on-sticks” approach.
-Specialty pharmacy organizations struggle to find solution-ready IT resources; those with the process and operational insight to make an immediate impact.
+Pharmacy organizations struggle to find solution-ready IT resources; those with the process and operational insight to make an immediate impact.

 High turnover plagues the industry as vendors are slow to catch up.
 82% of healthcare IT departments have signed new outsourcing contracts in the past year or are in the process of vendor selection.